 - Fully complete the International Extended Travel Pharmacy Supplies Form by downloading, printing and faxing or submitting the online form via SECURE electronic transmission

-- Submit the form with travel verification documents to the UW Health Pharmacy Benefit Management Program at least 30 days prior to departure
+- Submit the form with travel verification documents to the Quartz Pharmacy Program at least 30 days prior to departure

 If approved, members will pay one copay or other applicable cost share based on their benefits for each 30-day supply of medication authorized.
 The quantity of medication authorized may vary based on recent member claims, Unity coverage term dates and travel information submitted.